Agribusiness Agenda 2013, Volume 2 - Maintaining our people-powered performance

 Agribusiness Agenda 2013, Volume 2

-Volume 2 of the 2013 KPMG Agribusiness Agenda titled “Maintaining our people-powered performance”, tackles some of the issues and challenges associated with people in the primary sector.
+Volume 2 of the 2013 KPMG Agribusiness Agenda has just been released.
+Titled “Maintaining our people-powered performance”, this volume tackles some of the issues and challenges associated with people in the primary sector.

 - Public perception – The sector needs to re-position agriculture as an attractive profession offering rewarding, global exciting careers – and move beyond the “just a farmer” perception.